braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/liquid_use_cases.md

 {% if today >= standard_shipping_start and today <= standard_shipping_end %}
 {% if difference_s_days == 0 %}
-This is the last day to order with standard shipping so your order gets here on time for Christmas Eve!
+This is the last day to order with standard shipping, so your order gets here on time for Christmas Eve!
 {% elsif difference_s_days == 1 %}
-There is {{difference_s_days}} day left to order with standard shipping so your order gets here on time for Christmas Eve!
+There is {{difference_s_days}} day left to order with standard shipping, so your order gets here on time for Christmas Eve!

 {% else %}
 There are {{difference_s_days}} days left to order with standard shipping so your order gets here on time for Christmas Eve!
 {% endif %}
 {% elsif today > standard_shipping_end and today < express_shipping_end %}
 {% if difference_e_days == 1 %}
-There is {{difference_e_days}} day left to order with express shipping so your order gets here on time for Christmas Eve!
+There is {{difference_e_days}} day left to order with express shipping, so your order gets here on time for Christmas Eve!
 {% else %}
 There are {{difference_e_days}} days left to order with express shipping so your order gets here on time for Christmas Eve!
 {% endif%}